kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 *On loading, there will be a black screen.
 When the mouse disappears, the final death CS has begun and the run is over.
 Malak has been defeated once and for all, and you are now the Lord of the Sith (and you aren't even a Jedi!)*

 ## Version History

+v3.0 (October 2024)
+- Completely new midgame route
+- No longer get Plot Armor
+- New shopping on Taris to account for Plot Armor Skip
+- No longer need a disguise
+- Added a new optional DLZ from Zelka to Upper City North

 v2.0 (August 2023)
 - New Character Build using Dexterity and blaster pistols